TPFTMON/minishell_42/README.md

 This is out with minishell done with teammate.
 We separated the work into the PARSING and EXECUTION.
 I've chosen to do the PARSING.
 I will tell about this the most important for me project in much more details later :)

-Right now it contains only my part done, the parsing.
+1. Right now it contains only my part done, the parsing.

+2. Parsing + Execution